renatoGarcia/icecream-cpp/README.md

     .line_wrap_width(70);
 ```

-To simplify the code, on examples below an `using icecream::ic;` statement will be
+For simplification purposes, on the following examples an `using icecream::ic` statement
-presumed.
+will be presumed.

 #### enable/disable